zhangyyy-ai-rs/DORSA/README.md

 Before training downstream tasks, pre-trained DORSA weights from ImageNet-1K are placed into the task-specific weight path.
 Here we provide the DORSA pre-trained weights on the ImageNet-1K dataset for 300 epochs: [Download](https://drive.google.com/file/d/1G4O2Pio5N9Go8MRcrNgVt22N3_HvFy1t/view?usp=drive_link)

 ## ImageNet Pretraining
+If you need to retrain the pre-trained weights, you can do so in the following way:

 ```shell
 cd pretrain